AIM

 Hardware

-Servers, networking equipment, storage arrays, and other physical IT assets.
+Servers, networking equipment, storage arrays, endpoint devices, and other physical IT assets.

 Size-Based Recommendations